The most dependable meteor shower

 The prime hours to watch Geminid activity are between 11pm and 4am local standard time.
 During these hours the radiant of the Geminid meteors will lie highest above the horizon.
+This year the moon will still be in the sky, depending on the night you are watching.
+On the 13/14, the moon will set between 2-3am, allowing dark skies the remainder of the morning.
+The moon sets roughly an hour later each night so the dates prior to the Geminid maximum will see the moon set earlier in the night.
 The radiant lies in the constellation of Gemini near the bright star known as Castor (alpha Geminorum).
 The radiant is not the actual source of the meteors.
 This artificial point in the sky, as well as the stars of Gemini, happen to lie in the background while the stream of Geminid meteors enter the atmosphere, seemingly from the radiant in the constellation of Gemini.
 The radiant point and the constellation of Gemini serves as a useful guide to identifying Geminids as not all meteors seen in December are Geminids.
 There are several other minor showers radiating from the constellations of Orion, Monoceros, Hydra, and Leo Minor, to name a few.
 There are also random meteors that appear from all over the sky.
 These meteors once belonged to their own meteor shower, but time has dispersed them to the point that a connection with other meteors is now impossible.
 On the night of maximum activity, the Geminids will provide over 90 percent of the meteor activity during the night.
 As you move away from the peak night this percentage falls drastically.

 Geminid meteors can appear in any part of the sky.
 You do not have to face the constellation of Gemini to see them.
 It does help to have the radiant somewhere within your field of view.
 This will help in the identification of each meteor.
 Geminid meteors will shoot outward from the radiant while others will have random paths and speeds.
 Geminid meteors will appear slowest and shortest near the radiant.
 This is due to foreshortening as the meteors seen close to the radiant are moving in a direction toward you.
 Geminid meteors will appear fastest and longest at a point 90 degrees away from the radiant.
 Beyond 90 degrees distant from the radiant, the meteors will begin to slow and become shorter again.